ENGAGE IN A WORLD CLASS EXPERIENCE

 - Rotary International Global Grant

-You can search by destination or by courses of study in the menu bar.
+You can search by destination or by courses of study under "Choose your Destination".
 Consider the following questions as you research programs:

 - When do you want to study abroad?

 - How long do you want to be abroad?
 A summer, semester, year?

 - Do you want courses in English or another language?

 - Do you need specific classes for your major or minor?

 Call 479.964.0527 or stop by the Study Abroad Office, 116 E Dean Hall, to schedule a meeting with ATU Study Abroad Coordinator Gabriele Haulmark.
 During your meeting, you will have the chance to discuss your options in greater detail.

 January 26, 2023 - International Lecture Series: K-12 Education Around the Globe: Ilavaram, India @ 9 A.M.
 Zoom link: bit.ly/3XAPhgX

 February 1, 2023 - Study Abroad/National Student Exchange Info Session; The Miller Center, Dean Hall 117 @ 1 P.M.